What is Functional Medicine?

 - No money is wasted on the wrong supplements.
 My patients get exactly what they need the first time.

 - I am always looking for the best value.
 I know what is quality and I know what is a good price.
 My patients benefit from my expertise in this area.

 - The fees for my time are lower.
 Because I profit from the supplements, I can charge less for my time.
 Physicians who do not profit from supplements must charge more for their time.

 What happens after I finish my treatment plan?

 When you finish your treatment plan you will update your history, letting Dr. Kilcup know what’s changed over the course of the treatment.
 Dr. Kilcup will look at your initial testing and how you’re doing, to decide which tests need to be re-done.
 The re-testing is very important to evaluate the effectiveness of the treatment plan.
 Once all the re-testing results are in, Dr. Kilcup will analyze them and create your report and next treatment plan.
-The cost for the follow up visit to go over your re-testing results and next treatment plan is $150.
 From there things generally go the same way until the patient no longer needs Dr. Kilcup’s help.

 How long will I need to be treated?

 Some problems are relatively quick and easy to fix, and others problems can take years to fully recover from.
 Dr. Kilcup will be able to give you a more specific answer to this question once he sees your medical history.